pritesh9/csv-to-array/README.md

 # csv-to-array
-A simple library to convert csv data to JavaScript array or json
+A simple library to convert csv data to JavaScript array of objects or json